 If you can prove these elements, you can recover compensation for:

-- Loss of companionship (if you are filing as the surviving spouse);
+- Loss of companionship (if you’re filing as the surviving spouse).

-- Loss of love and care (if you are filing as the deceased’s child); and
+- Loss of love and care (if filing as the deceased’s child).

 - Pain and suffering.